In 'Easy Rider,' The 1960s Were A Time Of Freedom, And Failure

-The movie was about 2 bikers, Wyatt, “Captain America” (Peter Fonda) and Billy (Dennis Hopper) who took off on their Harley-Davidson motorcycles for a cross-country adventure of a lifetime.
+The movie was about two young friends, Wyatt, who is also known as "Captain America" and played by Peter Fonda, and Billy, played by Dennis Hopper.
+They take off on their Harley-Davidson motorcycles for the cross-country adventure of a lifetime.
 Ultimately, they wanted to reach New Orleans for Mardi Gras.

-They left everything behind, except for a stash of money they scored from dealing drugs.
-The money was hidden in the gas tank of Wyatt’s Harley chopper for safe keeping.
+They left everything behind, except for a stash of money they scored from dealing drugs and kept hidden in the gas tank of Wyatt’s chopper.
 The money represented their version of the American dream.
 The plan was to find acceptance and tolerance in America.
 Along the way, the pair met a very diverse group of people.
-They met everyone from farmers to truckers to hitchhikers to prostitutes to rednecks to people living in communes, having multiple sex partners and the list just goes on and on.
+They met everyone from farmers to truckers to hitchhikers to prostitutes to rednecks to sexually liberated hippies living in communes.

 After they landed in jail, Wyatt and Billy met a Texas lawyer (Jack Nicholson) who, after getting them out, decided he wanted to tag along on the trip.
 Along the way, though, they experienced violence, bigotry and hatred.
 In the end, they never realized their dream.